Remembering historic personalities : Indira Gandhi

 Finally in 1977, fearing a military coup Indira Gandhi called for elections and lost to the Janata Dal, led by Morarji Desai and Jai Prakash Narayan.
 However internal fights within the party led to a rift within it in months.
 Indira Gandhi’s subsequent arrest that was ordered by the Janata Dal also did not go down well as Indira Gandhi gained the sympathy of the people.
 Highlighting the wrongdoing of the Janata Dal party at several speeches, the Congress returned to power in 1980

-Operation Blue Star that was ordered by Indira Gandhi eliminating Sikh separatists from the Golden Temple in Amritsar led to her assassination by her Sikh bodyguards Satwant Singh and Beant Singh on the 31st October 1984.
+Operation Blue Star that was ordered by Indira Gandhi eliminating Sikh separatists from the Golden Temple in Amritsar led to her assassination by her Sikh bodyguards Satwant Singh and Beant Singh on the 31 Where to buy Viagra online st October 1984.

 Allahabad her place of birth, goes down in India’s history for being the birthplace of seven out of India’s fourteen Prime Ministers!
 Others include Jawaharlal Nehru, Lal Bahadur Shastri, Indira Gandhi, Rajiv Gandhi, Gulzarilal Nanda, Vishwanath Pratap Singha and Chandra Shekhar.

 Anand Bhavan the ancestral home of the Nehru Family, owned by political leader and barrister, Motilal Nehru is one of the most sought after destinations of the city.
 Indira Gandhi was born here.
 In 1970 it was donated to the Indian Government by Mrs. Indira Gandhi and today it serves as a memorial and museum run by the ‘Jawaharlal Nehru Memorial Fund'; it gives tourists a glimpse into the lifestyle of India’s most important political dynasty.